-If you’re interested in working with patients but don’t see yourself as a doctor, a career as a patient care technician may be the answer.
+If you’re interested in working with patients but don’t see yourself as a doctor or nurse, a career as a patient care technician may be the answer.

 Think this could be the right career path for you?
 Keep reading to find out what a patient care technician does and learn about the typical work environment, the skills needed to succeed, and how to become one.

-A patient care technician is a healthcare technician working under the supervision of a nurse, doctor, or other health professional to administer basic care to patients.
-This position involves interacting with patients face-to-face and providing assistance with daily tasks.
+A patient care technician (PCT) is a healthcare technician working under the supervision of a nurse, doctor, or other health professional to administer basic care to patients.
+This position involves interacting with patients face-to-face and aiding with daily tasks.

-Patient care technicians are responsible for helping patients in hospitals, medical offices, and long-term care facilities.
+Patient care technicians are responsible for helping patients in hospitals, healthcare offices, and long-term care facilities.
 What this entails depends on the patient as well as the technician’s workplace.

-Some of the essential duties that may be expected of a patient care technician include:
+Some of the essential duties that may be expected of a PCT include:

 - Help patients with mobility issues get into wheelchairs.